trailyunkel/agentkit-model_card.md/CONTRIBUTING.md

 ## Repository Structure

-The AgentKit repository is organized as a [multi-package workspace](https://vercel.com/docs/vercel-platform/glossary#multi-package-workspace) (otherwise known as a [monorepo](https://vercel.com/docs/vercel-platform/glossary#monorepo)) and managed with [Turborepo](https://turbo.build/repo/docs).
-The repo contains multiple packages for Python and TypeScript, where a [package](https://vercel.com/docs/vercel-platform/glossary#package) is a single subfolder with either a `package.json` (if it's a TypeScript package) or a `pyproject.toml` (if it's a Python package),and related code that is published to either NPM or PyPI.
-For example, the `typescript/agentkit` subfolder is one package, and the `python/coinbase-agentkit` subfolder is another package.
+The AgentKit repository is organized as two [monorepos](https://vercel.com/docs/vercel-platform/glossary#monorepo), one for Python and one for TypeScript.
+The TypeScript side is organized as a [multi-package workspace](https://vercel.com/docs/vercel-platform/glossary#multi-package-workspace) and is managed with [Turborepo](https://turbo.build/repo/docs), while the Python side is simply a collection of Python packages.
+A Python package is a single subfolder with a `pyproject.toml` file, along with related code and files that are published together to PyPI, whereas a TypeScript [package](https://vercel.com/docs/vercel-platform/glossary#package) is a single subfolder with a `package.json` and related code that is published to NPM.
+For example, the `typescript/agentkit` subfolder is a TypeScript package, and the `python/coinbase-agentkit` subfolder is a Python package.

 Note that not all AgentKit packages have both Python and TypeScript implementations.
 This is okay, and we expect some level of drift between the languages.
 If you'd like to add a TypeScript variant of a package that only has a Python variant (or vice versa), that would be a great and welcome contribution!